 Family member payments

 What about when multiple family members contribute to the cost of providing in-home care?
-The possibilities expand for tax planning.
+In this case the possibilities expand for family tax planning.
 In order to arrange the most favorable tax treatment it is necessary to consider the tax position of each person involved and design the home health care arrangement accordingly.

 In some cases, I suspect, the highest income family members may pay a larger share of the cost and the amounts might be considered to be compensation to a household employee.
 Yet the family may achieve the best overall tax treatment if the payments are made by gift rather than compensation for services.

 In any event, it makes sense to consider this issue as part of the overall tax planning process because in-home health care can be a significant and ongoing major expense.

 If the family caregiver provides the services in parent’s home and does not offer these services to others or hold themselves out to the public for these purposes then this is a household employee and not a contractor.

 There are advantages to this treatment: it gets money out of the estate that might otherwise be claimed by various creditors including the state or medical providers.
 Also, it minimizes the potential for future legal conflict because other family members and beneficiaries won’t be able to assert later that this was a gift was under duress or influence

 It is important to consider issues related to household employees including worker’s compensation insurance, wage taxes and unemployment compensation taxes.

 More information on this tax planning process is posted at my web site www.tonynovak.com.